 In this documentation, we are learning how to connect to our remote database with a client via SSH on Port 22.
 This is our recommended way to connect from an external client due to the higher security offered by SSH.

-To follow along with this article, you’ll need to have added your GridPane user SSH Key to the server that is hosting the database that you wish to manage.
+To follow along with this article, you’ll need to have added your SSH Key to the server that is hosting the database that you wish to manage.
 If this is your first working with SSH, these articles will help you get set up: